Is Augmented Reality A Good Fit for Retail Woes?

 Shisedio, a personal care multinational company, developed an AR-based makeup mirror that takes an image of shoppers and recommends the most suitable makeup as per their skin type and color.
 Additionally, it recommends the latest cosmetics arrivals and which ones are good matches for the customer.

 Not only brick-and-mortar stores, but online shops can also take advantage of AR.
 The IKEA AR Catalogue proves it very well.
-Furniture retailer IKEA launched an AR app enabling shoppers to visualise furniture in their homes, selecting ones that match with existing floors, walls, and decor.
+Furniture retailer IKEA launched an AR app enabling shoppers to visualize furniture in their homes, selecting ones that match with existing floors, walls, and decor.

-58% of consumers would like to check out information first before they purchase a product in store.
+58% of consumers would like to check out information first before they purchase a product in-store.
 Things like ingredients lists, price, expiration dates, etc. are all important to consider during purchases.

 To save time, consumers need a technology that can give them information on their mobile as soon as they put the device on the product.
 AR is the technology that can provide this much accessibility.
 IBM’s app is proof.